GIScience/ohsome-api/README.md

 * bbox
-    * has to consist of four double-parse able Strings in the format (lon1, lat1, lon2, lat2)
+    * has to consist of double-parse able Strings in the format (lon1, lat1, lon2, lat2, meaning bottom left and top right point of each bbox)
     * if no bbox (and no other boundary parameter) is given, a default bbox representing the maximum extend (7.3948, 47.3937, 10.6139, 49.9079 for BW) is used
     * if bbox is given, bpoint and bpoly must be null or empty
 * bpoint
-    * has to consist of two double-parse able Strings (lon/lat) + a double value representing the size of the buffer around the point
+    * has to consist of double-parse able Strings (lon/lat) + a double value representing the size of the buffer around the point
     * if bpoint is given, bbox and bpoly must be null or empty
 * bpoly
     * has to consist of double-parse able lon/lat coordinate pairs, where the first point is the same as the last point